 Towing your jet ski with your four-cylinder is certainly possible.
 With some simple weight calculations and planning, you’ll know exactly what you need.

 Remember to always calculate at least 15% extra weight to tow.
 And whenever possible, get the exact weight.
 Never tow weight beyond your car’s capacity.
+Always properly secure the ski to the trailer.

 Keep in mind that sometimes dealerships of towing equipment, even those online, could have pre-made packages of equipment based on your car’s model.
 Generally, these packages include the optimal hitch, mount, wiring and trailer for your car.